Hintsa kaKhawuta: Invasions and civil war

 During his reign, the Xhosa Kingdom was in conflict with the Cape Colony.
 The Xhosa nation was also under pressure from civil wars between chiefs and invasions by refugee tribes from the Mfecane.

 The first invading group whom the Xhosas had to contend was what would become the 'AmaBhaca' led by Madzikane.
 After many vicissitudes, the Bhaca moved down into Thembuland where they attacked the Right Hand House amaTshatshu, causing them to flee to Maqoma for safety.
-The Xhosa, the Thembu and Mpondomise kingdoms combined forces and crushed the Bhaca, killing Madzikane (1823-5).
+The Xhosa, the Thembu and Mpondomise kingdoms combined forces and crushed the Bhaca, killing Madzikane (1823–25).
 The Bhaca entered into an uneasy alliance with the Mpondo and launched a joint attack on the Bomvana but this was repulsed by the Paramount, Hintsa.

+Kingdom

+Hintsa led a powerful kingdom (AmaXhosa) in Southern Africa at the time, which would eventually come into war with the British Empire and led to the latter's colonial expansion in Southern Africa.